fabricioGuac/svg-logo-designer/README.md

 ## Tests

-In order to run tests on this project first ensure that you have node installed in your machine, navigate to the project directory in your terminal and run the next commands: 'npm install' or 'npm i' to install the dependencies and 'npm run test' to run the tests.
+In order to run tests on this project first ensure that you have node installed in your machine, navigate to the project directory in your terminal and run the next commands: 'npm install' or 'npm i' to install the dependencies and 'npm' test' to run the tests.
 The tests in this project include input validation and the expected performance of the functions.

 ## License